How to light a log fire - tips to get those fireplace logs crackling

 Light the Fire

-Once the flames are established add some small logs (Choose from Kiln Dried Logs , Seasoned Logs , Hardwood Logs , Softwood Logs or Fire Logs ) to the fire and once these are burning well add some larger logs, always looking to place logs where it can help the fire spread to fill the grate.
-Most fires go out because people are too impatient and load the fire with fuel before the base of the fire has established itself.
+Once the flames are established add some small logs to the fire.
+Once these are burning well add some larger logs, always looking to place logs where it can help the fire spread to fill the grate.
+One reason why a log fire goes out is because people are too impatient, and load the log fire with fuel before the base of the fire has established itself.

 When you are happy that there is sufficient fuel on the log fire, replace your fire guard, clear away any fire making materials and refill your log basket.
 You can then sit back and enjoy the warm glow that your burning fireplace logs bring to your living room!